Immigration Lawyer Cost for a Green Card (2025 Guide)

 Family-Based Green Card

-U.S. citizens and permanent residents can sponsor:
+U.S. citizens and permanent residents can sponsor close family members for a green card.
+Eligible relatives include:

 • Immediate Relatives: Spouse, parent, unmarried children under 21